 Arsenic may be found as a water or food contaminant, particularly in shellfish and other seafood, and often contaminates fruits and vegetables, particularly rice.

 Because arsenic has been involved in geopolitics, an estimated 100 million people are at risk of exposure to unacceptable arsenic levels in either well water or ground water.
 Numerous "outbreaks" of excessive arsenic in water and food from an assortment of natural and anthropological causes have occurred.
-This has become a major public health issue in the developing world, primarily Bangladesh and surrounding countries, where many thousands of individuals have precancerous arsenic-related disease.
+This has become a major public health issue in the developing world, primarily Bangladesh and surrounding countries, where many thousands of individuals have precancerous arsenic-related disease and children are at increased risk for adverse neurodevelopmental effects.

 Inorganic forms of arsenic are more toxic than organic forms.
 The trivalent forms are more toxic and react with thiol groups, while the pentavalent forms are less toxic but uncouple oxidative phosphorylation.
 Very few organ systems escape the toxic effects of arsenic.